pyvista/pyvista/CONTRIBUTING.md

 2. Update `__version__.py` with the next patch increment (e.g. `0.25.1`), commit it, and open a PR that merge with the release branch.
 This gives the `pyvista` community a chance to validate and approve the bugfix release.
 Any additional hotfixes should be outside of this PR.

-3. When approved, merge with the release branch, but not `master` as there is no reason to increment the version of the `master` branch.
+3. When approved, merge with the release branch, but not `main` as there is no reason to increment the version of the `main` branch.
 Then create a tag from the release branch with the applicable version number (see above for the correct steps).

 4. If deemed necessary, create a release notes page.
 Also, open the PR from conda and follow the directions in step 10 in the minor release section.